-We’re working to restore the world’s oceans and improve the livelihoods of traditional fishing communities.
+We’re working to restore the world’s oceans and improve the livelihoods of fishing communities.

 Informed by two decades working alongside coastal communities across the Indian Ocean and further afield, we partner with small-scale fishers and community organisations to address overfishing and safeguard ocean life in ways that benefit them.